sayanee/books/_drafts/2019-04-17-emperor-of-all-maladies.md

 Experience != Scientific validity

 > “The clinician, no matter how venerable, must accept the fact that **experience, voluminous as it might be, cannot be employed as a sensitive indicator of scientific validity**,” Fisher wrote in an article.
 He was willing to have faith in divine wisdom, but not in Halsted as divine wisdom.
 “In God we trust,” he brusquely told a journalist. “**All others [must] have data**.”

-How data proved that radical mastectomy is not required

-> In 1981, the results of the trial were finally made public.
-The rates of breast cancer recurrence, relapse, death, and distant cancer metastasis were statistically identical among all three groups.
-The group treated with the radical mastectomy had paid heavily in morbidity, but accrued no benefits in survival, recurrence, or mortality.

-Every single patient's recovery adds to saving a million more!

-> At the NIH, Alsop wrote pointedly, “Saving the individual patient is not the essential mission.
-Enormous efforts are made to do so, or at least to prolong the patient’s life to the last possible moment.
-But the **basic purpose is not to save that patient’s particular life but to find means of saving the lives of others**.”

-At the height of chemotherapy

-> Between 1984 and 1985, at the midpoint of the most aggressive expansion of chemotherapy, nearly **six thousand articles were published on the subject in medical journals**.
-Not a single article reported a new strategy for the definitive cure of an advanced solid tumor by means of combination chemotherapy alone.

-Healing prostrate cancer

-> If he injected the castrated dogs with purified testosterone, the exogenous hormone saved the prostate from shriveling.
-Prostate cells were thus acutely dependent on the hormone testosterone for their growth and function.
-Female sexual hormones kept breast cells alive; male hormones had a similar effect on prostate cells.

 Combining surgery and chemotherapy